segalon/birds-dist-models/README.md

 # Species Distribution Models

 This project provides a Streamlit application for running species distribution models.
-The user can select various parameters, including the model type, survey years, conservation ranks, species, and the features for the predictive model.
+The user can select various parameters, including the model type, survey years, conservation ranks, species and the features for the predictive model.
 The output is a table and map of the species distribution.